skycoin/skywire/mainnet_rules.md

 Note: the system survey (node-info.json) will only exist if the reward address is set.

+If your visor is not generating such logging, please reach out to us on telegram [@skywire](https://t.me/skywire) for assistance

 ### Verifying other requirements

 If the visor is not able to meet the other requirements, that is usually not the fault of the user nor is it something the user is expected to troubleshoot at this time.
 Please ask for assistance on telegram [@skywire](https://t.me/skywire)

 ## Reward System overview